Florida-Friendly Landscaping: Tips for the Home Gardener

 Top 10 Tips for the Home Gardener

 Most lawns need about 3/4 to 1 inch of water once per week, or once every two weeks when the weather cools.
 Water can come from rain, or from irrigation.
-Infrequent but deep watering encourages deep rooting, as well as healthier and hardier plants with a greater tolerance for drought.
+Over-watering creates shallow roots, making plants more vulnerable to disease and pests, as well as to drought.

 Water early in the day, especially in warmer weather, when evaporation rates are lowest.